duylam/pi-camera/apps/pi-camera-client/README.md

 # 4. Other commands

 1. To update TOC in README, run `md_toc -p github README.md`
 1. To install new Python libraries: `pip3 install --user <name>`.
+To add to `requirements.txt`
+  - Get the version of new installed package: `pip3 show <name>`
-And then manually update `requirements.txt`
+  - And then manually update `requirements.txt`

 # 4. Other Proof of Concept app